British Insects: the Families of Diptera |

 Adult insects.
 Small.
-Antennae 2 segmented (or the basal segment concealed), or 3 segmented (very short); modified (very short).
-Antennae aristate; the bristle dorsal.
+Not shining black.
+Not stilt-legged.
+The face in lateral view not deeply excavated between the antennae and the edge of the mouth.
+Antennae 2 segmented (or the basal segment concealed), or 3 segmented (very short); modified (very short); aristate; the arista dorsal.
+The arista not forked at the tip.
 The second antennal segment not grooved.
 Ptilinal suture clearly defined.
-Eyes not meeting.
+Eyes rounded, well separated.
 Post-vertical orbital bristles present; convergent (crossed).
 Mouthparts functional.
 The maxillary palps 1 segmented; porrect.
 Vibrissae absent.
 Thorax without a continuous dorsal suture; without well defined posterior calli.
+Wing venation complete, in the sense of exhibiting 1st and 2nd basal, anal and discal cells.
 Wings with a discal cell; without a sub-apical cell; with a closed anal cell.
 The anal cell short.
 The costa with one break (near the end of vein 1), or unbroken.
 Sub-costa apparent; reaching the costa independently of vein 1 (but faint).
 Wings without a vena spuria.
-Vein 6 present; reaching the wing margin (faint), or falling short of the wing margin.
+Wing vein 1 bare.
+Wing vein 6 present; reaching the wing margin (faint), or falling short of the wing margin.
 Wings with the lower calypter much reduced or absent.
 Tibiae without a dorsal pre-apical bristle.
 Hind tibiae without strong bristles in the basal 4/5.

 Larvae and pupae.
-Larvae terrestrial; coprophagous (in guano); acephalic.
-Pupa enclosed within a puparium.
+The larvae terrestrial; coprophagous (in guano); acephalic.
+The pupae enclosed within a puparium.

 Comments.
 Small yellowish flies with very short antennae.